 - Locations: Central Park, Bryant Park, Rockefeller Center

 - Best for: Central Park rink (movie buffs), Bryant Park rink (free skating if you have your own skates), Rockefeller rink (views of the Christmas tree)

 - Tip: Get to the rink early in the day to avoid a lengthy line

-- What to do nearby: Central Park rink (take a walk through the park), Bryant Park rink (Winter Village, and the NY Public Library), Rockefeller Center rink (FAO Schwarz, Top of the Rock observatory, Le Maison hot cocoa)
+- What to do nearby: Central Park rink (take a walk through the park), Bryant Park rink (Winter Village, and a self guided tour of the NY Public Library), Rockefeller Center rink (FAO Schwarz, Top of the Rock observatory, Le Maison hot cocoa)

 2. Take a stroll through Central Park

 Enjoy one of America’s finest parks during the slowest season of the year.
 This gorgeous tree-lined park offers a picture-perfect setting anytime of the year.
 From fresh greenery in the spring and summer, to fall foliage in autumn, to occasional snow after a big winter storm, the park can be viewed in a new light with each changing season.

 Warm up with a refreshing winter stroll and enjoy the rare peaceful ambiance.
 Stop by to watch the skaters glide by on the Wollman rink and enjoy non interrupted photos of the gorgeous cityscapes.